venuss920/venuss920/README.md

 ## 📚 Research Contribution

 **📌 Paper:** *3D Facade Element Extraction from Image-based Instance Segmentation and Scale-Invariant Object Contour Points*
-- Presented at **ISPRS Geospatial Week 2025, Dubai**
+- Co-authored the research paper published in the archives and presented at the DUBAI CONFERENCE of ISPRS Geospatial Week, 2025.
+- Assisted with the foundational research in developing the deep learning-based models for object detection and an instance segmentation pipeline for 2D image data of urban facade elements.
-- Collaborated with Hochschule München on deep learning models for facade analysis
+- Collaborated with the senior researchers from Hochschule München for a research publication.

 ---